 Organisations often create intranet strategies as the first step for a major intranet project, such as moving to a new platform.
 This is a great idea, but don’t let the strategy document blur into a platform specification that becomes too detailed and technology-driven.
 Keep the focus on the intranet as a service to the business.

-1. Vision or purpose: What is the intranet for?
+1. Purpose – what is the intranet for?

-This innocuous question can be hard to answer, but if you can get all your stakeholders to agree on this, then it stops an intranet programme being pulled in multiple directions.
+What is your intranet for?
+This innocuous question can be hard to answer, but if you can get all your stakeholders to agree on this, then it stops an intranet being pulled in multiple directions.

-This is where the intranet strategy directly supports the organisation’s strategy.
-If your organisation aims to improve customer satisfaction, then an intranet goal would be to help people serve customers, perhaps by: finding experts to solve problems; better tracking of issues to resolution; and providing more accurate information to sales teams, for example.
+Where possible, the Purpose should make explicit links to the organisation’s business strategy.
+If your organisation aims to improve customer satisfaction, then part of the Purpose would be to help people serve customers, perhaps by: finding experts to solve problems; better tracking of issues to resolution; and providing more accurate information to sales teams, for example.

 If your business needed to reduce the time taken to bring new services to market, then an intranet goal might be to help people collaborate more efficiently, perhaps by: providing ‘anywhere’ access to working documents and processes; automation (workflows) of review and approval processes; and structured space for problem solving and idea generation among peers.

 We sometimes create a benefits map (see above) to make this explicit.
 However, the reality for many intranets is that their alignment with business strategy is much harder to pinpoint; much like email they are a general tool that will help a business in hundreds of small events rather than one grand one.

 2. Scope – how does the intranet fit within your digital workplace?